Gambling, Guide

 What is the 1-3-2-6 System in Roulette?

 After any loss, you restart at 1 unit.
-This system works best on even-money bets (Red/Black, Odd/Even).
+Works best on even-money bets (Red/Black, Odd/Even).

-Advantage: You only risk 1 unit; all profits come from your wins.
-If you win all four spins, your profit is 1 + 3 + 2 + 6 = 12 units on a 12-unit total bet.
+You only risk 1 unit from your own pocket – all profits come from your wins.
+If you win all four spins, your profit is 12 units on a 12-unit total bet.
+The catch: it relies on winning streaks, which are random.
+Over long play, the house edge (2.70%) applies to every bet regardless.

 What is the 3-2 Rule in Roulette?

-The 3-2 rule is a flat-bet coverage strategy where you divide your bet into 5 chips and place them as follows:
+The 3-2 rule is a flat-bet coverage strategy where you divide your bet into 5 chips:

 The Labouchère System for Number Sequences

-This is a negative progression system—you increase stakes after losses to “recover” previous losses.
-Warning: This can lead to aggressive betting and rapid bankroll depletion, especially during losing streaks.
+This is a negative progression system – you increase stakes after losses to recover previous losses.
+During losing streaks it leads to aggressive betting and rapid bankroll depletion.

 The Exception That Proves the Rule: Biased Wheels

-The only documented way to genuinely “beat” roulette without cheating is to find a physically biased wheel — a real-world piece of equipment whose mechanical imperfections cause the ball to favor certain pockets.
-Three famous cases:
+The only documented way to genuinely beat roulette without cheating is to find a physically biased wheel – real equipment whose mechanical imperfections cause the ball to favor certain pockets.

 Joseph Jagger (Monte Carlo, 1873)

 A British mechanic with engineering instincts, Jagger hired six clerks to record results from all six wheels at the Beaux-Arts Casino in Monte Carlo.
 One wheel showed clear bias toward nine grouped numbers: 7, 8, 9, 17, 18, 19, 22, 28, and 29.
-He bet those numbers for several days and walked away with roughly £65,000 (over £3 million in today’s money, adjusted for inflation).
+He bet those numbers for several days and walked away with roughly £65,000 (over £3 million in today’s money).

 Dr. Richard Jarecki (Europe, 1960s–70s)